Article Collection

 docker run -ti --rm --name test-website -p 8080:80 hello-apache2

-Visiting http://0:8080/ will now show our own website and message “Hello, World!”.
+Visiting http://0:8080/ will now show our website with message “Hello, World!”.

-We are done with the test so press Ctrl+c to terminate the process.
+We are done with the test so press Ctrl+c

 Mounted Host OS Directories

-As mentioned earlier, the solution is to mount host OS directories (ad-hoc volumes) into the container with option -v HOST_PATH:CONTAINER_PATH.
+As mentioned earlier, the solution is to mount host OS directories (ad-hoc volumes) into the container with option -v HOST_PATH:CONTAINER_PATH

-Since we already have our public_html/ directory, and mounting volumes does not require changing the images, we can use the original httpd image directly:
+directory, and mounting volumes does not require changing the images, we can use the original httpd

 docker run -ti --rm --name test-website-volume -p 8080:80 -v ./public_html:/usr/local/apache2/htdocs/ httpd